kleinbottle4/scientific-computing-practicals/README.md

 # scientific-computing-practicals
 C++, MPI

+For up-to-date versions:

-Compressible CFD practicals are here at https://gitlab.com/ahmedshah5/fluid-dynamics
+Compressible CFD practicals are at https://gitlab.com/ahmedshah5/fluid-dynamics

 MPI practicals are at https://gitlab.com/ahmedshah5/mpi-practicals#